Philips GM5653 oscilloscope

 The GM5653 scope has a specified vertical 3 dB bandwidth of 3 MHz, which the manual says is sufficient for the display of TV signals.
 It has a free-running timebase that is synchronised with, not triggered by the input signal.
 The CRT has a 10 cm round screen with a usable surface of 6x8 cm.
-An acrylic window hinged at the top has the reading scale on it.
+An acrylic window hinged at the top covers the CRT screen and gives a scale division.
 This scope originally weighed 26 kg.

 It contains 18 valves, which includes the DG10-6 CRT.
 Most of the valves have an 8-pin Rimlock base (pro-electron 40-series).